Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Retreat Wrap up.md

 #### Reimbursement steps
 - Take a picture of the reciepts
-- Add the pictures to a folder
+- Attach them to an email
--